PyCQA/isort/README.rst

 ---------------------------

 isort can also be used to used to verify that code is correctly formatted by running it with ``-c``.
-Any files that contain incorrectly sorted imports will be outputted to ``stderr``.
+Any files that contain incorrectly sorted and/or formatted imports will be outputted to ``stderr``.

 .. code-block:: bash